pythonInRelay/JetBrains-coffee-machine/README.md

 This repo contains the first 90+ projects and tasks required to build a functioning coffee machine.

+# Licence
+You are absolutely not allowed to use or copy any of these solutions for completing tasks on JetBrains or elsewhere.

 ### Topics covered and tasks performed were:

 * PEP 8